dherrera1911/3D_motion_ideal_observer/README.md

 be run from main directory to reproduce the figures in the paper.

-The scripts for learning the filters in `training_scripts` can be run from the main directory as well.
+The scripts for learning the filters in `training_scripts` can be run from the main directory as well (although this is optional, since pre-trained filters are provided).

-The scripts have a description of what they do at the beginning of the file.
+The scripts above have a description of what they do at the beginning of the file.
 The names of the scripts are also self-explanatory.